 - Much of the decline in FDI flows into Europe in 2022 was due to fluctuations in transit economies and the withdrawal of capital from a multinational telecommunications company in Luxembourg.
 The flows in the EU, excluding this last operation, would have increased from \$127 billion to \$197 billion, compared to the -\$125 billion that appear in the official figures. - After an increase of 59% year-on-year over the revised figures for 2021, which have been updated upwards (from \$9,777 million to \$21,957 million), Spain ranks as the 12th global economy and 3rd in Europe in terms of flows received in 2022, with \$34,811 million. - The global stock of FDI dropped 6.0%, after the maximums set in 2021.
 Despite the impact of the pandemic on flows, the stock has doubled in the last decade. - Ten countries account for 66% of the world's investment stock.
-United States (-20%), China
+United States (-20%), China (+5.2%), the United Kingdom (+0.3%), The

-- (+5.2%), the United Kingdom (+0.3%), The Netherlands (-2.2%), and Singapore (+9.2%) lead the ranking in terms of stock of FDI. - Half of the world's top 20 economies in terms of stock of FDI accumulated are European.
+- Netherlands (-2.2%), and Singapore (+9.2%) lead the ranking in terms of stock of FDI. - Half of the world's top 20 economies in terms of stock of FDI accumulated are European.
 Spain, with \$787.311 million worth of accumulated FDI stock (+0.6%), remains eighth in the European continent and fourteenth in the world. - Regarding greenfield projects, Spain, with 861 projects received in 2022, ranked sixth worldwide and third in Europe, only behind the United Kingdom and Germany.
 The strong recovery after the pandemic was thus consolidated, and a new high for the series was set. - Spain, with 463 operations, was also among the main destinations for cross-border M&A transactions (4th worldwide, 2nd in Europe).
-The investment volume, however, was significantly lower than the previous year (-53%) and the alltime high of 2018.
+The investment volume, however, was significantly lower than the previous year (-53%) and the all-time high of 2018.

-Foreign investment in Spain exceeded 34,360 million euros in 2022, 14% more than in 2021, the second highest figure in the entire historical series.
+Foreign investment in Spain exceeded 34,425 million euros in 2022, 15% more than in 2021, the second highest figure in the entire historical series.
+In the first semester of 2023, Spain attracted flows worth 11,996 million euros.